 “The medical centre’s social prescribing arm discovered that 47 per cent of the surgery’s appointments were for people who didn’t really need to see a GP,” Jones says.
 “The reasons came down to isolation, anxiety and other factors, but also things like poor diet and food poverty.
 So, they were very keen to be involved in the setting up of the pantry.”

 Food insecurity is growing in the UK.
 In 2019-2020, 8 per cent of the population was living in food poverty (5 million people), according to the government’s Family Resources Survey.
-This figure rose to 9 per cent in January 2021, and may be even higher now, as families grapple with the cost of living crisis.
+As of February this year, this figure stood at nearly 9 per cent, and may be even higher now, as families grapple with the cost of living crisis.

 At the Vale Pantry, based in the town of Sturminster Newton, members pay £6 a week for the equivalent of up to £60 worth of shopping.
 Crucially, they are able to choose their own fresh fruit and vegetables, meat and fish, and everyday staples.
 Nappies, formula milk and sanitary wear are available for those who need them.
 More than 870 people, including 366 children, are now supported by the service – numbers that are “rising daily”, says Jones.
 As well as member contributions, funding comes from a patchwork of grants and other donations.